Domain-aware priors stabilize, not merely enable, vertical federated learning in data-scarce coral multi-omics: Introduction

-This work provides the first systematic analysis of VFL failure modes in extreme P$>>$N regimes and demonstrates that domain-aware architectures enable privacy-preserving multi-laboratory collaboration on scarce coral omics data, a critical capability for global conservation research.
+This work provides the first systematic analysis of VFL failure modes in extreme P$>>$N regimes, demonstrating that privacy-preserving multi-laboratory collaboration on scarce coral omics data is achievable when dimensionality reduction restores statistical tractability and domain knowledge stabilizes the learned representations.